adnanademovic/rosrust/examples/parameters/README.md

 (..)
 ```

-This is even more tolerant than `rospy`, which would require quotation marks hash keys.
+This is even more tolerant than `rospy`, which would require quotation marks around hash keys.